The-Ronin-Project/interop-rcdm/README.md

   Normalization Registry.
 * [interop-rcdm-transform](interop-rcdm-transform) contains our Transformation logic that converts R4 resources into the appropriate Ronin-defined profiles.
+* [interop-rcdm-validate](interop-rcdm-validate) contains our Validation logic that enforces the RCDM profiles.

 ## Updating profiles